Rhinoplasty & Revision Rhinoplasty

 Dr. Fred G. Fedok - inspected patient

-When the dressing is first removed from the nose, it may appear turned up because of swelling and the manner in which it was taped at the end of the surgical procedure.
-The patient who expects to see a perfectly shaped nose at this time will be disappointed.
-Swelling does occur, but it will begin to disappear once the splint is removed.
-The splint will leave a light impression which will blend out within a few hours of the splint’s removal.
-By the end of the second week, the average acquaintance would probably not notice any swelling.
-In the ensuring weeks, the nose will begin to assume its eventual shape.
-The last two or three percent of the swelling will subside over the course of a year or more as the elements of the nasal surgery come together and improve the definition of the new nose.
-Experience has demonstrated that the thicker the skin, the longer it takes for the nose to assume its final shape.
-Each case is different, and in our preoperative consultation, I will discuss the skin limitations in your case.
+Patients who expect to see a perfectly-shaped nose immediately after the removal of the dressing may be disappointed.
+Swelling is common but will gradually diminish once the splint is removed.
+The splint may leave a slight impression, but this will usually fade within a few hours following its removal.
+By the end of the second week, the average observer may not notice any residual swelling.
+In the subsequent weeks, the nose will progressively assume its final shape.
+The remaining two or three percent of the swelling will gradually resolve over a year or more as the components of the nasal surgery align and enhance the definition of the new nose.
+It is important to note that the thickness of the skin can impact the duration it takes for the nose to reach its ultimate form, and each case is unique.
+Patients will have the opportunity to discuss skin limitations with Dr. Fedok during their preoperative consultation.

 The incisions made inside the nose do not leave visible scars.
-In order to increase the visibility of the nasal structures, these incisions may be connected with a small incision under the tip of the nose crossing the central portion between the nostrils.
+To increase the visibility of the nasal structures, these incisions may be connected with a small incision under the tip of the nose crossing the central portion between the nostrils (the columella).
 This incision is designed to leave an inconspicuous scar after healing is completed.
 When it is necessary to narrow wide nostrils, incisions are made at the base of the nostril near or in the crease, and this area will be slightly red for a few weeks.

 Contact Us